 - The first way is the more simplistic way of entering in a labor line item.
 This is popular for smaller projects where it is easier to estimate labor.
-You do this with Service items.
-Create a service item in the catalog, or by clicking the New Item in the search menu.
-Add multiple labor types or just one to a service, and set a time amount for that service item.
-You can always edit the service for each line item.
+You can do this with Service items or Labor items.

-- Set up labor on each product (use category rules) so when you add a product, it will have a designated labor amount for that product added to the quote, so you don't have to think about it.
+- Use the Default product labor provided or set up labor on each product (using category rules) so when you add a product, it will have a designated labor amount for that product added to the quote, so you don't have to think about it.
 This makes it much easier on larger projects where it can be hard to calculate this all in your head.

 Don't forget to setup you labor types in the catalog.
 Examples might be Prewire Install, Programing, QA, etc.